 Over two thirds (69%) of managers in a recent survey admit they often feel uncomfortable when giving feedback to employees.
 Nearly four out of 10 (37%) were concerned about discussing issues that employees might react negatively to.
 But giving and receiving feedback is vital for both managers and employees.
 It creates an important dialogue that’s necessary for boosting employee engagement, staff retention and development and, ultimately, improving business performance.

 The world of business is changing rapidly and to succeed companies are increasingly moving to a culture of always-on feedback between employees and managers.
-Learning to give and receive feedback effectively is central to building a flexible, agile business that can react to rapidly changing market conditions.
-Here are five tips to focus on:
+Giving effective feedback to employees is central to building a flexible, agile business that can react to rapidly changing market conditions.
+Here are five tips to focus on when giving staff feedback:

 Emphasise that any feedback you’re providing is aimed at helping the employee improve their performance, move forward in their careers and fulfil their potential.
 It is positive, not negative.